vorvit/cassava-leaf-disease-classification/README_EN.md

 Project goal: build an industrial‑grade MLOps pipeline for training and (optionally) deployment of an image classifier for 5 classes (4 diseases + healthy).

+This is a learning project to practice MLOps tooling on a real-world CV task, while keeping the training cycle reproducible and the inference path ready for later optimization.

 ## Input / output format (target API)

 ### Input